Weighted Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

-\tableref{syntheticBenchmarks} shows the performance of WCFLOBDDs and MQTDD (WBDDs) in terms of (i) execution time and (ii) size.
-Here ``size'' means the number of vertices and edges for WCFLOBDDs, and the number of nodes for MQTDD.
-WCFLOBDDs perform better than MQTDD on all benchmarks except B4, which involves pointwise addition on $H$. $H$ is a dense matrix, which leads to more Reduce operations on WCFLOBDDs, leading to slower execution time.
+\figref{syntheticBenchmarks} shows the performance of WCFLOBDDs and WBDDs in terms of (i) execution time, and (ii) size.
+Here ``size'' means the number of vertices and edges for WCFLOBDDs and CFLOBDDS, and the number of nodes for WBDDs.
+We find that on the synthetic benchmarks, WCFLOBDDs perform better than WBDDs. \figref{syntheticBenchmarks} also shows the performance of CFLOBDDs on the synthetic benchmarks.
+We find that WCFLOBDDs are comparable in size to CFLOBDDs on benchmarks B1-B3 and B5, and are smaller than CFLOBDDs on B4.
+In terms of execution time, WCFLOBDDs are comparable to CFLOBDDs on B1 and B5, and better on B2 and B3. \twrchanged{ CFLOBDDs perform better than WCFLOBDDs on B4 because B4 involves matrix addition (pointwise addition).
+In CFLOBDDs, pointwise addition is fast (based on PairProduct), whereas the weight manipulations in WeightedPairProduct (\algref{WeightedPairProduct}) have a substantial overhead. }

-\subsection{Experiments to answer RQ2}
+\subsection{Experiments to Answer RQ2}

 We applied WBDDs, CFLOBDDs, and WCFLOBDDs to quantum-circuit simulation, which involves exponentially large vectors and matrices.
-We used MQTDD \cite{zulehner2019package} and our implementations of CFLOBDDs \cite{Code:CFLOBDDImplementation} and WCFLOBDDs as back ends to Quasimodo~\cite{DBLP:journals/corr/abs-2302-04349}.
-We used seven standard quantum circuits: Greenberger–Horne–Zeilinger state creation (\GHZ), Bernstein–Vazirani algorithm (\BV), Deutsch–Jozsa algorithm (\textit{DJ}), (two versions of) Simon's algorithm\Omit{ (one is a slightly reordered circuit---reordering is done in the placement of the qubits)}, Quantum Fourier Transform (\QFT), Grover's algorithm, and Shor's algorithm.
+We used MQTDD \cite{zulehner2019package}, CFLOBDDs \cite{Code:CFLOBDDImplementation}, and WCFLOBDDs as back ends to Quasimodo~\cite{DBLP:journals/corr/abs-2302-04349}, a quantum-simulation tool that provides a convenient interface for attaching different back-end decision-diagram packages.
+We used seven standard quantum circuits: Greenberger–Horne–Zeilinger (\GHZ), Bernstein–Vazirani (\BV), Deutsch–Jozsa (\textit{DJ}), Simon's algorithm\Omit{ (one is a slightly reordered circuit---reordering is done in the placement of the qubits)}, Quantum Fourier Transform (\QFT), Grover's algorithm, and Shor's algorithm.

 For each circuit other than \GHZ and \QFT, a ``hidden'' string was initially sampled, and the oracle for the circuit was constructed based on the sampled string.
 For \QFT, one of the basis states was sampled and the algorithm changed the basis state into a Fourier-transformed state.
 For Shor's algorithm, we used the standard $2n+3$ circuit~\cite{beauregard2002circuit} and report the results for values $(N, a)$, where $N$ is the number to be factored and $a$ is a number used in the phase-estimation procedure.
-The following table shows the \emph{circuit width} of each benchmark: the total number of qubits in the circuit as a function of $n$, the number of qubits for, e.g., the hidden string (reported in column 2 of \tableref{quantum-benchmarks}):
+The table in \figref{CircuitWidth} shows the \emph{circuit width} of each benchmark: the total number of qubits in the circuit as a function of $n$, the number of qubits for, e.g., the hidden string (reported in column 2 of \figref{quantum-benchmarks}):